mlocati/spf-lib/README.md

-[warning] 'all' should be the last mechanism (any other mechanism will be ignored) [warning] The 'redirect' modifier will be ignored since there's a 'all' mechanism [notice] The 'ptr' mechanism shouldn't be used because it's slow, resource intensive, and not very reliable [notice] The term 'exp=test.%{p}' contains macro-letter 'p' that shouldn't be used because it's slow, resource intensive, and not very reliable
+[warning] 'all' should be the last mechanism (any other mechanism will be ignored) [warning] The 'redirect' modifier will be ignored since there's a 'all' mechanism [notice] The 'ptr' mechanism shouldn't be used because it's slow, resource intensive, and not very reliable [notice] The term 'exp=test.%{p}' contains the macro-letter 'p' that shouldn't be used because it's slow, resource intensive, and not very reliable
 [notice] The modifiers ('redirect=example1.org', 'redirect=example2.org') should be after all the mechanisms [fatal] The 'redirect' modifier is present more than once (2 times) [notice] The 'include=example3.org' modifier is unknown